 Palestinian Culture and Customs: Palestinians have a rich cultural heritage, and because they have collectively experienced so much displacement and devastation over the last century, sustaining Palestinian customs and traditions is vital for holding the community together and preserving their identity.

 Whether in an ancient town in the West Bank, a refugee camp in a neighboring country, or in Diaspora communities around the world, Palestinians have a shared heritage and culture that allow them to carry a sense of “home” with them wherever they are.
+In this article, we’ll discuss some of the major aspects of Palestinian society and culture, including their customs, religion, language, literature, art, costumes, and music of the land and its inhabitants.

 History and Regional Influence

 Palestine has a complicated and controversial history.
-History tells us that this region has been under thirteen separate occupations, including by the Assyrians, Greek and Roman Empires, as well as the Ottoman Empire.
+History tells us that this region has been under thirteen separate occupations, including by the Assyrians, Greek and Roman Empires, and the Ottoman Empire.
 Following World War II in 1948, while the area was controlled under British mandate, Great Britain unjustly established Palestine as a Jewish homeland as part of the Zionist movement.
 Resulting in the displacement of hundreds of thousands of Palestinians, this event became known as the “Nakba” or “catastrophe,” and thus began the struggle for freedom and equality that shapes Palestinian nationalism and identity today.

 Palestinian people are well known for being incredibly hospitable, and you will likely be invited to have tea or coffee with someone you have just met.
 Despite how they’ve been treated historically, Palestinians are quick to see the best in people, and they enjoy meeting with internationals from all over the world and spending time with them.